 Explorer Dial 5512 Rolex Submariner

-But this didn’t happen with frequency, Explorer dial 5512s and 5513s are some of the rarest iterations and (be careful) most faked.
+But this didn’t happen with frequency, Explorer dial 5512s and 5513s are some of the rarest iterations.
 For all practical purposes, they’re unobtainium, both in scarcity and values today.
 The insane value says a lot about just how highly collectors respect the mindset that Rolex of old times held.
 Collectors today are willing to spend roughly the same amount on both a, technically, slightly-incorrect Submariner as they are a Grönefeld Grönograaf, which in every measurable way has had more attention, effort, and labor poured into it.
 And yet, by market value, that labor of love appears to be about equally as desired as a time when Rolex made tools, nothing more.
 There is certainly a kind of romantic nostalgia that we’re all guilty of in watch collecting, but here I think it’s deserved.
 That pure of heart Rolex will never exist again.
 It’s all AD games and mass-market luxury products from here on.
 So maybe the valuations aren’t really that insane after all?